badlogic/basis-arguments/README.md

 See [LICENSE](./LICENSE)

 ## Contributing
-Simply send a PR and grant written, irrevocable permission in your PR description to publish your code under this repositories [LICENSE](./LICENSE).
+Simply send a PR and grant written, irrevocable permission in your PR description to publish your code under this repository's [LICENSE](./LICENSE).